DigiExam/ng-paste-from/README.md

 NOTE: It is important that the element that has the ng-paste-from directive supports newlines, otherwise they get excluded and the parse becomes invalid.

+## Dependencies

+Major version 3 depends on Angular ~1.3.11.

+Major versions 1 and 2 depend on Angular ~1.2.6.

 ## Attributes

 ### `ng-paste-from`